Nyström method

 In mathematics numerical analysis, the Nyström method or quadrature method seeks the numerical solution of an integral equation by replacing the integral with a representative weighted sum.
 The continuous problem is broken into $n$ discrete intervals; quadrature or numerical integration determines the weights and locations of representative points for the integral.

 The problem becomes a system of linear equations with $n$ equations and $n$ unknowns, and the underlying function is implicitly represented by an interpolation using the chosen quadrature rule.
 This discrete problem may be ill-conditioned, depending on the original problem and the chosen quadrature rule.

-Since the linear equations require $O(n^3)$ operations to solve, high-order quadrature rules perform better because low-order quadrature rules require large $n$ for a given accuracy.
+Since the linear equations require $O(n^3)$ operations to solve (with default methods such as Gaussian elimination), high-order quadrature rules perform better because low-order quadrature rules require large $n$ for a given accuracy.
 Gaussian quadrature is normally a good choice for smooth, non-singular problems.

 Discretization of the integral

 Standard quadrature methods seek to represent an integral as a weighed sum in the following manner: